Bukakecoin/bukakecore/doc/init.md

 Copy bankittd.init to /etc/init.d/bankittd.
 Test by running `service bankittd start`.

-Using this script, you can adjust the path and flags to the bankittd program by setting the BUKAKED and FLAGS environment variables in the file /etc/sysconfig/bankittd.
+Using this script, you can adjust the path and flags to the bankittd program by setting the BANKITTD and FLAGS environment variables in the file /etc/sysconfig/bankittd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X